godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 For a variable product whose parent is 'awesome-tee-shirt', the SKU will first use the parent slug, then append the attributes for each variation.
 For example, if the shirt has a small variation in white, the SKU for that variation will be 'awesome-tee-shirt-small-white'.

-If you disable this option, you will be able to manually create your own variation SKUs, as these will not be overridden by saving or updating a product.
+If you **disable this option**, you will be able to manually create your own variation SKUs, as these will not be overridden by saving or updating a product.
 The parent SKU will be automatically set no matter which option is enabled.

 = Bulk Updating =
 You can bulk add SKUs to products that you've created prior to installing this plugin.
 If you select the products you want to update, then bulk edit them, all you have to do is hit "Update".
 When the products are saved, SKUs will be generated for all products.